owlchester/kanka/resources/api-docs/1.0/abilities.md

 <a name="create-ability"></a>
-## Create a Ability
+## Create an ability

-To create a ability, use the following endpoint.
+To create an ability, use the following endpoint.

 | Method | URI | Headers |
 | :- |   :-   |  :-  |